 [Section 54 amended by No. 44 of 1911 s.
 19; No. 36 of 2000 s.
 28(1).]

-55. Method of removing names from a printed roll
+55. Removing name from printed roll, manner of

 A name shall be deemed to be removed from the roll when a line in ink is drawn through the name and a note stating the ground of removal made opposite thereto, with such reference to authority as may be deemed necessary, and initialled and dated by an officer authorised to remove such name from the roll.

-56. Lists of deaths occurring in the State
+56. Deaths in State, Registrar of Births etc. to notify Electoral Commissioner of

 The Registrar of Births, Deaths and Marriages shall, as soon as is reasonably practicable after the end of each month, forward to the Electoral Commissioner a list, in the prescribed form, containing the names, address, occupation, and age at the time of death of every person not under 17 years of age, whose death has been registered in the State during the month.